asce-web/ascenews/wp-content/plugins/powerpress/readme.txt

 If you are a fan of PowerPress, we would greatly appreciate it if you could take a moment and [leave us a review on WordPress.org](https://wordpress.org/support/plugin/powerpress/reviews/?rate=5#new-post).
 Your support is greatly appreciated!

+= 7.4.4 =
+* Releasd on 6/21/2019
+* Fixed bug introduced in last update that calculated the total number of episodes when viewing podcasts in channels and post types in PowerPress admin.
+(Thanks @edzila60610 for bringing to our attention!)
+* Removed all mentions of Google+.
+(Thanks @k_abel for bringing to our attention!)
+* Fixed notice message getting cut off for the "Clear Plugins Update Cache" option under "Tools".
+(Thanks @k_abel for bringing to our attention!)
+* Added option `archive`="true" for the `powerpress_subscribe` shortcode to allow for the shortcode to be added to archive/category pages.

+= 7.4.3 =
+* Released on 6/12/2019
+* Updated labels for Subscribe buttons and links in admin.
+* Note: Apple has announced the end of life for iTunes desktop (except for Windows).
+PowerPress will be removing iTunes desktop specific features where they conflict with the Apple Podcasts iOS app.
+* Enhanced iTunes summary updated, optimized for latest iOS podcasts app.
+It is now designed for Apple Podcasts iOS app rather than for iTunes desktop.
+(Thanks Robin for your assistance!)
+* Force feed discovery on homepage only to use default podcast feed for Google Search.
+* Fixed bug with deleting media files hosted on Blubrry Podcast hosting.
+* Fixed bug with posts with revisions being part of the total number of episodes when viewing podcast feeds in PowerPress settings.
+* Fixed bug with skipto position time not getting included in feed show notes.
+(Thanks @tszt for bringing to our attention!)

 = 7.4.2 =
 * Released on 4/26/2019
 * Fixed `T_FUNCTION` bug for PHP 5.2 (not an issue if you have PHP 5.3 or newer)